-Step 3: The Defense Meeting
+Step 4: The Defense Meeting

 The Qualifying Portfolio Defense meeting should be completed by December 1 of the student's fourth year, at the latest, by which point all course requirements must have been fulfilled.
 When QPD committee members have determined that the student has satisfactorily completed the pre-approved program, the Chair convenes a defense meeting.
 The student must provide all three committee members with a complete portfolio at least two weeks before the meeting, which is publicly announced by the Department Administrator.
 The defense meeting is an oral qualifying examination with primary emphasis on the student's three areas of specialization.
 Meetings typically begin with the student giving a short (10 minute) presentation on his or her work before answering questions from the faculty.
 Committee members meet first with the student and then convene privately to determine the outcome.
 The student shall receive one of three grades - No Pass, Conditional Pass (meaning that specified further work is needed), or Pass.
-This grade will be noted on the QPD Completion Form, available on the Shared Latte site, which must be signed by all committee members and deposited with the Department Graduate Administrator.
-The final accreditation recommendation of the QPD should be made known to the student, who has the right to appeal directly to the Graduate Committee should this recommendation be unfavorable.
+This grade will be noted on the QPD Completion Form, available on the Shared Latte site, which must be signed by all committee members and deposited with the Department Graduate Administrator immediately after the defense.
+The final accreditation recommendation should be made known to the student, who has the right to appeal directly to the Graduate Committee should this recommendation be unfavorable.

-Please note: Students in the joint PhD in Social Policy and Sociology program and the joint PhD in Near Eastern and Judaic Studies and Sociology program are subject to slightly different rules, as reviewed elsewhere in the handbook.
+Please note: Students in the joint PhD in Social Policy and Sociology program are subject to slightly different rules, as reviewed elsewhere in the handbook.